 Independent study in an area within the field of counseling.
 Selected topic for study is chosen in consultation with the professor supervising the study. - 6914.
 Practicum in Counseling (3).
 Pr., all core courses and departmental approval.
 Provides class and supervised on-site practice of individual and group counseling skills with applications of counseling theories and strategies.
-Direct client service, record keeping, information and referral, appraisal, consultation, and evaluations are included. - 6923.
+Direct client service, record keeping, information and referral, appraisal, consultation and evaluations are included. - 6923.
 Internship in Group Leadership (3).
 Pr., ECED 6300.
-Provides opportunities to develop group leadership skills by observing different types of groups, cofacilitating group sessions, and implementing a group under supervision.
-Emphasizes group design, conflict resolution, interaction analysis, varying theoretical approaches, and research. - 6924.
+Provides opportunities to develop group leadership skills by observing different types of groups, cofacilitating group sessions and implementing a group under supervision.
+Emphasizes group design, conflict resolution, interaction analysis, varying theoretical approaches and research. - 6924.
 Counseling Internship I (3).
 Pr., ECED 6914 and departmental approval.
 Provides supervised individual and group counseling experiences in community or school counseling settings.
 Counseling diverse populations and practicing a variety of counseling approaches are emphasized. - 6925.
 Counseling Internship II (3).
 Pr., ECED 6924 and departmental approval.
-Provides advanced training and supervised individual and group counseling experiences in community or school counseling settings.
+Advanced training and supervised individual and group counseling experiences in community or school counseling settings.
 Students have opportunities to become proficient in using several theoretical approaches and developing a personal style of counseling. - 6926.
 Advanced Internship in Counseling I (3).
 Pr., Ed.S. standing, ECED 6914, ECED 6924, ECED 6925 or equivalent.
-Provides supervised experiences in group and invidual counseling, program development, consultation, and supervision. - 6927.
+Supervised experiences in group and invidual counseling, program development, consultation and supervision. - 6927.
 Advanced Internship in Counseling II (3).
 Pr., Ed.S. standing, ECED 6926 or equivalent.
-Provides advanced supervised experience in group and invidual counseling, program development, consultation, and supervision. - 6952.
+Advanced supervised experience in group and invidual counseling, program development, consultation and supervision.

+- 6952.
 Seminar in Counseling (3).
 Pr., approval of instructor or departmental approval.
-Provides the opportunity for graduate students and professors to cooperatively pursue special counseling topics of interest.
+Opportunity for graduate students and professors to cooperatively pursue special counseling topics of interest.
 Innovations and emerging issues in counseling emphasized.
 May be repeated once. - 7982.
 Master's Comprehensive Examination in Counseling (0).
 Pr., all core courses, departmental approval.
-The Master's Comprehensive Examination is required for all candidates for the M.Ed. in counseling.
-Provides an opportunity to integrate theory and course work with practical application.
+Required for all candidates for the M.Ed. in counseling.
+Integration of theory and course work with practical application.
 Must be taken during the final two semesters of enrollment in the M.Ed. program. - 7992.
 Master's Thesis in Counseling (3-6).
 Pr., Ed.S. standing, ECED 6560, departmental approval.
-Provides the opportunity for a formal and directed inquiry into counseling topics, issues, problems, or outcomes.
+Formal and directed inquiry into counseling topics, issues, problems or outcomes. - 8982.

-8982.
 Ed.S.
 Comprehensive Examination in Counseling (0).
 Pr., all Ed.S. core courses, departmental approval.
-The Ed.S.
-Comprehensive Examination is required of all candidates for the Ed.S. in counseling.
-Provides an opportunity to integrate theory and course work with practical application.
+Required of all candidates for the Ed.S. in counseling.
+Opportunity to integrate theory and course work with practical application.
 Must be taken during the final two semesters of enrollment in the Ed.S. program.

-Educational Leadership (EDAL)
+Instructional Leadership (LEAD)